 Secondary Market: A market made for the purchase and sale of outstanding issues following the initial distribution.

-Securities & Exchange Commission: Agency created by Congress to protect investors in securities transactions by administering securities legislation.

-State and Local Government Series Securities: These securities are offered by the U.S. Treasury through its Bureau of Public Debt to state and local government entities as an investment alternative to assist these issuers of tax-exempt securities in complying with yield restriction and arbitrage rebate provisions of the Internal Revenue Code.
+Supranational: A supranational entity is formed by two or more central governments with the purpose of promoting economic development for the member countries.
+Supranational institutions finance their activities by issuing debt, such as supranational bonds.
+The three U.S. based supranationals are International Bank for Reconstruction and Development, the International Finance Corporation, and the Inter-American Development Bank.

 Total Return: Measures the change in value of the overall portfolio over a given period (including market effects on price, income earned and adjustments for deposits/withdrawals).
 Total return enables portfolio managers to evaluate fluctuations in the value of principal rather than simply the income produced.